 Seaside Dampa, where you can pick out fresh seafood from a market stall and have them cook it for you are also popular with tourists looking for a different kind of dining experience.
 The Seaside Dampa in Macapagal is a good option for those based in hotels in the Manila area.

-Another great way to experience Manila is through its street food, a wide variety of inexpensive cuisine that you can buy from vendors or peddlers on the streets.
-The most popular Pinoy street food includes fish balls, kwek-kwek, kikiam, adidas, taho, “dirty ice cream” and the infamous balut (duck embryo).
+Aside from traditional dishes, another great way to experience Manila is through its street food, a wide variety of inexpensive cuisine that you can buy from vendors or peddlers on the streets.
+The most popular Pinoy street food includes fish balls, kwek-kwek, kikiam, adidas, taho, sorbetes (ice cream), and the infamous balut (duck embryo).

 For foreigners who want a taste of “clean” Filipino street food, check out the Manila Hotel’s offering at Bar Bites, which gives five-star treatment to humble street food served with various sawsawsan (dips).
 Unique offerings include Deep fried halo-halo (wrapping the typical halo-halo filling in lumpia wrapper like turon), homemade fish balls, specialty ice scramble, and The Manila Hotel daiquiri, which uses the hotel’s own brand of premium lambanog.